-This design made the headlines when David Bowie’s own model sold recently.
-If you missed out on that, you can now buy a reissued Brionvega Radiofonografo rr226 record player.
+This design made the headlines when David Bowie’s own model sold.
+If you missed out on that, you can buy a reissued Brionvega Radiofonografo rr226 record player.

 In fact, it isn’t just a record player.
 The ‘smiley face’ on the front is actually a set of controls and dials for both the vinyl player and an AM/FM radio.
 So I guess this is what used to be called a ‘music centre’, ‘radiogram’ or a stereogram’.

 But that’s nothing compared to the most memorable feature of the Brionvega Radiofonografo rr226.
 The speakers.
 Not only are they built into the unit, but they also ‘flip’ up and down for use at the side and on the top.
 The latter probably makes it more portable, especially when you add in the cart with forged aluminium wheels.

 It’s a statement design that will get the attention of visitors before a record is spun or a radio station is played.
 Just look at it.
 This is the 1960s dream and not just a pretty face.
 It’s also a functional, high-end piece of audio kit too.
 Yes, it will be quite an investment if you want one, but this will be with you and your family for years.

 Interestingly, the reissue is also going back to basics too.
 Which I presume is what collectors are looking for these days.